-After you enable the flow log feature in the Virtual Private Cloud (VPC) console, flow logs are collected and sent to Simple Log Service.
-You can use Simple Log Service to query and analyze the flow logs.
-You can also troubleshoot network errors based on the flow logs.
-This topic describes how to use the data transformation feature of Simple Log Service to filter flow logs for Internet traffic logs.
+After you enable the flow log feature in the Virtual Private Cloud (VPC) console, flow logs are collected in Simple Log Service.
+Simple Log Service lets you query, analyze, and troubleshoot network issues using these logs.
+This topic describes how to use the data transformation feature to filter Virtual Private Cloud (VPC) flow logs for Internet traffic.

 Prerequisites